ahmedmardiosman/AccountDocker/README.md

 mvncleanpackall.sh  -> maven cleans and packages each project

-buildyml.sh         -> reads the lines from the ymlconfig file and generates the docker-compose file for each image listed ymlconfig           ->
+buildyml.sh         -> reads the lines from the ymlconfig file and generates the docker-compose file for each image listed.
+Use spring initialiser to ensure Artifact names are created correctly ymlconfig           -> Each line represents the project name which will be the name for the related image.
+Lines preceeding with a '%' represent port mappings for the image listed above it.
+For example, '%8080' maps the images internal port to the external port 8080.
+If a mapping ends in 'F' (e.g. %30F), it maps the given external port to reacts default internal port 3000.